TIBCOSoftware/fabrician-elasticsearch-enabler/README.md

 * ES_LOG_DIR : path where the logs files are located;
 			NOTE: for persistence across engine hosts, it is recommended you specify a network-mounted directory for this variable.
+* CLUSTER_NAME : Define the name of the cluster even if a single node is used

 Power Variables
 --------------------------------------